-The College of Pharmacy was the first health science college at the University of Arizona, and now has more than 65 years of history.
+The College of Pharmacy was the first health science college at the University of Arizona, and now has nearly 70 years of history.
 Today the college is one of the premier pharmacy schools in the nation.
-Dean J. Lyle Bootman tells you more about the college, which is primarily located in Tucson, with students completing their training throughout the state.

 College of Pharmacy's Vision

-To be a worldwide leader in improving health through education, research, and practice and by providing society with innovative professionals and scientists.
+Our vision is to be a worldwide leader in improving health through education, research and practice and in providing society with innovative professionals and scientists.

 College of Pharmacy's Mission

-To provide outstanding professional and graduate education, generate and expand pharmaceutical knowledge, optimize health and improve quality of life in a dynamic and global community
+Our mission is to provide outstanding professional and graduate education, generate and expand pharmaceutical knowledge, optimize health and improve quality of life in a dynamic and global community.

-To learn more about all the deans who have led the College of Pharmacy, view the Hall of Deans pages.
+To learn about the deans who have led the College of Pharmacy, visit the Hall of Deans pages.